UNICORE-EU/jproperties-conf/README.md

 This library was previously part of UNICORE eu.unicore.security:securityLibrary module (up to its version 4.x inclusive).
 It was moved to a separate repository and maven module, preserving source code package but the group and artifact id were changed to the current ones.

+Technically this GIT repository was cloned from the securityLibrary and then the non-configuration code removed, so that a complete code history can be tracked here.